gitter-badger/autoloader/README.md

 ## License

-This library is released under the MIT License.
+The source code for this package is in the public domain.
 See the [LICENSE](LICENSE.txt) file for details.